- A particularly high fever may indicate pneumonia or croup.

 - swollen, red tonsils (sometimes with white spots or pus)

-- small, red dots on the roof of your mouth
+- small, red dots on the roof of the mouth

 - tender and swollen lymph nodes in the neck

-- pain in the stomach and/or vomiting (more common in young children)
+- stomach pain or vomiting (more common in young children)

-Strep throat is usually treated with antibiotics in addition to over-the-counter pain medications like ibuprofen and acetaminophen to relieve pain symptoms.
-Once antibiotics are started, most people start to feel better within 48 hours.
-It’s important to take the entire antibiotic treatment, however, even if you are feeling better.
-Stopping the antibiotic midcourse may lead to a recurrence of symptoms or even serious complications like kidney disease or rheumatic fever.
+Strep throat is usually treated with a combination of antibiotics and over-the-counter pain medications like acetaminophen and ibuprofen.
+Most people start feeling better within 48 hours of starting antibiotics.
+It’s important to take the entire course of antibiotics even if you do feel better.
+Stopping the antibiotic mid-course may lead to a recurrence of symptoms or even serious complications such as kidney disease or rheumatic fever.

-This complication can be especially dangerous and sometimes deadly for people in high-risk groups.
-These groups include the young, the elderly, and those with existing conditions.
-Therefore, it’s important to see your doctor at the first sign of pneumonia symptoms.
+Pneumonia can be especially dangerous and sometimes deadly for people in high-risk groups.
+These groups include young children, older adults, and people with existing conditions.
+Therefore, people in these groups should see their doctor at the first sign of pneumonia symptoms.

-With this complication, the lungs become inflamed.
-This causes symptoms of cough, fever, shaking, chills, and other side effects.
+With pneumonia, the lungs become inflamed.
+This causes symptoms such as cough, fever, and shaking.

 Seek medical treatment immediately if you have any of the following pneumonia symptoms:

-- severe cough with large amounts of mucus
+- severe cough with large amounts of colored mucus

 - shortness of breath

 - persistent fever greater than 102°F (38.9°C)